 Gross salary

 Our salary cost for an employee is the gross salary plus 17% for National Insurance and statutory pension.
-For a typical postdoc, the gross salary is £42,700.
+For a typical postdoc, it’s £42,700.

 National Insurance